masa-su/pixyz/README.md

 In addition to VI, we prepared various models for Model API such as GAN, VAE (negative reconstruction error + KL), ML etc.

 #### 2.2.
 Loss API
-In general case, we simply use Model API.
+In the simple case, it is enough to just use the Model API.
 But how about this case?

 <img src="https://latex.codecogs.com/gif.latex?\sum_{x,y&space;\sim&space;p_{data}(x,&space;y)}&space;\left[E_{q(z|x,y)}\left[\log&space;\frac{p(x,z|y)}{q(z|x,y)}\right]&space;&plus;&space;\alpha&space;\log&space;q(y|x)\right]&space;&plus;&space;\sum_{x_u&space;\sim&space;p_{data}(x_u)}\left[E_{q(z|x_u,y)q(y|x_u)}\left[\log&space;\frac{p(x_u,z|y)}{q(z|x_u,y)q(y|x_u)}\right]\right]" /> (2)

 This is the (negative) loss function of semi-supervised VAE [Kingma+ 2015] (note that this loss function is slightly different from what is described in the original paper).
-It seems that it is too complicated to implement by Model API.
+It seems that it is too complicated to implement in Model API.

 **Loss API** enables us to implement such complicated models as if just writing mathmatic formulas.
-If we have already define distributions which appear in Eq.(2) by Distribution API, we can easily convert Eq.(2) to the code style with `pixyz.losses.*` as follows.
+If we have already defined distributions which appear in Eq.(2) by Distribution API, we can easily convert Eq.(2) to the code style with `pixyz.losses.*` as follows.
 ```python
 from pixyz.losses import ELBO, NLL
 # The defined distributions are p_joint_u, q_u, p_joint, q, f.